radical-cybertools/ExTASY/README.md

 1) **Simulator**

-* To run just the Simulator, you will have to set the UPreprocessor, USimulator variables in ``` ../config/RP_config.py``` to 'Gromacs'.
+* To run just the Simulator, you will have to set the Load_Preprocessor, Load_Simulator variables in ``` /tmp/ExTASY/config/RP_config.py``` to 'Gromacs'.
 This tells the tool to load the Gromacs Simulator.

-* Next, open up the ```../config/kernel_config.py``` to set values which are kernel specific.
+* Next, open up the ```/tmp/ExTASY/config/kernel_config.py``` to set values which are kernel specific.
 For the Simulation you will have to set,

 ```